 Sprint backlog: It includes a list of items, bug fixes, or user stories decided by the development team to implement in the current sprint cycle.
 In sprint planning, before each Sprint, the team chooses some tasks necessary to deliver those product backlog items and achieve the Sprint Goal.
 In scrum project management, the product backlog can be viewed as a list of features to be made (written in the form of user stories), whereas, the sprint backlog is a to-do list for the Sprint.

-Increment: The usable end product from the Sprint is called increment.
-It's a sum of product backlog items that meet teams requirements by the end of the Sprint.
-The product owner will decide the increment release or build upon it in future sprints.
+Increment: The usable end product from Sprint is called increment.
+It's a sum of product backlog items that meet the team's requirements by the end of the Sprint.
+The product owner will decide on the increment release or build upon it in future sprints.

-Additional artifacts that result in Scrum methodology are Sprint burndown chart and release burndown chart.
-Burndown chart displays the remaining work in the Sprint backlog and gives a simple view of the sprint progress.
+Additional artifacts that result in Scrum methodology are the Sprint burndown chart and release burndown chart.
+The Burndown chart displays the remaining work in the sprint backlog and gives a simple view of the sprint progress.